 Perched high atop Port de Soller with breathtaking views of the Balearic Sea is the Jumeirah Port Soller.
 It’s one of the more expensive properties on the island, home to more than 100 gorgeous rooms, suites and villas.
 At check-in guests are greeted with fresh squeezed orange juice and a pair of flannel pajamas.
 There are several on-site restaurants and bars, a spa and a variety of pool options for guests.

-Brand-new property in Port de Soller, Meem Townhouse reminds me a lot of the hotels in the Greek islands.
+New property in Port de Soller, Meem Townhouse reminds me a lot of the hotels in the Greek islands.
 Lots of white & neutrals, minimalist chic and high airy ceilings.
 There are seven rooms available to book (I suggest avoiding Room 1 because it’s on the ground floor, and can be a bit noisy with street traffic).
 The fresh breakfast, cakes and breads are delicious, and service is impeccable.
 There is no hotel parking lot, but several paid lots are within a short walking distance (paid lots on the island are very affordable).
 Highly recommend staying here.

 Palma wouldn’t be my first choice for lodging, but I do think Posada Terra Santa is a lovely option in the capital city’s Old Town.
 The upscale boutique hotel occupies a 16th century mansion, now home to more than 25 plush, comfortable guest rooms.
 There is a rooftop terrace, pool and on-site restaurant.

 Port de Soller is my favorite area to stay on Mallorca.
 I love the waterfront atmosphere, as well as having dining options and the beach in such close proximity.
 If you’re traveling with a group, Villa Sa Torre is the best option in town.
-The four bedroom, three-story house sits facing the waterfront, and it’s a mere a one-minute walk to the parking lot.
+The four-bedroom, three-story house sits facing the waterfront, and it’s a mere a one-minute walk to the parking lot.
 It’s one of the oldest homes in Port de Soller, but it’s been completely renovated, while still retaining a lot of the old world character.

-Found this place last minute, and it turned out to be such a gem.
+I found this place last minute, and it turned out to be such a gem.
 Loved my stay at Meem Townhouse!

 BEACH HOUSE PORT SOLLER

-Lovely little shop on the Port de Soller waterfront that serves delicious smoothies and ice cream.
+A mist-visit shop on the Port de Soller waterfront that serves delicious smoothies and ice cream.

 CAFE CA’N TONI

 Tasty little tapas spot located in the heart of Palma’s Old Town.
 Reservations are recommended at night when the restaurant is popping, but during the day it’s possible to walk in.
-Highly recommend sitting outdoors on their covered patio.
+Highly recommend sitting outside on their covered patio.

 CA’S PATRO MARCH